ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/lists-design.md

 ## Design Decisions

+We decided to store the number of elements in the list at the first 4 bytes so it will be easy to use later for other functions such as print or len.
+We plan to incorporate the other functions and especially slicing functionality in the upcoming milestones.

 ## Error Handling
 Our compiler is able to handle the index of bounds exception among the type check errors (see lists.test.ts).